19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Inflict Wounds.md

 You reverse a basic healing ritual on a creature.
 The creature takes 1d4 *direct* [Necrotic](../../../../Damage%20Types/Necrotic.md) damage.

 *Direct damage is dealt to a PCs HP directly.
-An NPC takes 3 times the damage rolled.*
+An NPC takes 3 times as much damage.*

 ---
-*Upcast: Deal an additional 1d10 damage per spell level.*
+*Upcast: Deal an additional 1 damage per spell level.*